Monterey Bay DUI and Criminal Defense Firm

 ** C/S = Community service in lieu of jail

-For your convenience, I will schedule after hours and Saturday appointments.
-You can email me 24 hours a day, 7 days a week.
+For your convenience, the Law Offices of John R. Coniglio will schedule after hours and Saturday appointments.
+You can contact the office 24 hours a day, 7 days a week.
 We offer competitive rates and payment plans in some cases.
-My staff and I are here to help you.
+The Law Offices of John R. Coniglio and its staff are here, with Integrity and Honor, to help you.